GSA-TTS/FAC/docs/development.md

     *  `postgresql://[userspec@][hostspec][/dbname]`

+### Test data

+For the historical data and public data API we are using the data_distro app.
+You can set up a modest amount of test data by running `manage.py load_test_data` (That will give an error message while it loads, but only because we are reusing the data from tests, where we test errors.)
+If the data loading is successful, it will say "Test data loading complete"

 ### Django setup

 In development, you'll need to run Django's `manage.py` and specific commands like `makemigrations`, `createsuperuser`, and more.